 Solid-state storage is not only a hot discussion topic with IT administrators and CIOs; it's also been a hotbed of acquisitions in the last 24 months.

-It may not have seemed like a big deal back in August 2011 when Fusion-io acquired caching startup ioTurbine,
+It may not have seemed like a big deal back in August 2011 when Fusion-io acquired caching startup ioTurbine, but it signaled the start of a still-active buying flash shopping spree.

 EMC acquired startup flash storage vendor XtremIO in May 2012 and IBM bought Texas Memory Systems (TMS) in August 2012, putting all-flash array products in the hands of large vendors instead of just startups.